What Is an Acne Papule?

 Most papules are formed in three steps:

 Step 1 - Pore blockage: Acne development begins with microscopic hair follicles (pores) in the skin.
 Attached to these pores are glands called sebaceous glands, which produce skin oil, called sebum.
 Normally, the sebum freely flows out of the pore and onto the surface of the skin.
 Acne develops when a pore becomes blocked and sebum accumulates inside the pore.

 Step 2 - Formation of a comedone: Once the pore is blocked and sebum begins accumulating inside the pore, it enlarges and becomes visible.
 This visible acne lesion is called a comedone, which is more commonly known as a whitehead or blackhead.

-- Growth of C. acnes and the formation of a papule.
-Inside of a comedone is a large accumulation of sebum, but because the pore is blocked, there is little to no oxygen.
-This is a suitable environment for a type of skin bacteria called Cutibacterium acnes (C. acnes).
+Step 3 - Growth of acne bacteria: Inside of a comedone is a large accumulation of sebum.
+This is a suitable environment for acne bacteria (C. acnes).
 Inside the comedone, C. acnes feeds on the sebum and begins to reproduce rapidly.
-Small numbers of this bacteria are expected in every human's skin pores, but as the amount of C. acnes present inside the pore increases, the body sees it as an infection and responds by sending in inflammatory cells called neutrophils.
+As the amount of C. acnes present inside the pore increases, the body sees it as an infection and responds by sending in inflammatory cells called neutrophils.
 Neutrophils release enzymes to attack the C. acnes in order to kill it.
 However, this weakens the wall of the pore, and can cause the pore to rupture.
 This rupture ends up releasing the contents of the pore (sebum, C. acnes, neutrophils, and dead skin cells) into the surrounding skin.
 The body views these contents as "invaders" and responds with an inflammatory response, resulting in an inflamed, red, firm, slightly raised and sore acne lesion called a papule.1-4 Even though papules begin to appear red at this stage, scientists now believe that inflammation may actually start brewing inside these lesions from the earliest stages of their formation.5